How I Sabotage My Music Career - And Why

 The first thing I did to sabotage my success was get married at a fairly young age - and stay married.

 Don’t be shocked, I’ve never regretted it.
 It was absolutely the best thing for me.
-She’s been very supportive and gone though a lot of crap because of me and my career choice.
+She’s been very supportive and gone through a lot of crap because of me and my career choice.
 Most women just can’t do it.
 She's one-in-a-million.
 I’m pretty convinced that had I chosen the different path - shooting for fame and money come hell or high water - I’d be dead by now.
 She's literally saved my life, probably more than once.

 Our mutual commitment to the marriage is such that divorce is not an option.
 She has accommodated, compensated and changed a lot of desires and expectations to make it work.
 I also have done the same thing - it takes two; if one is unwilling, it won't work.